What’s New? Meet Our Intern, Sarah Olah

 I hope he is always proud to say he goes to Penn State and takes advantage of every opportunity presented to him.
 I hope he memorizes the fight songs, goes to the Phyrst on his 21st birthday, and stands for 46 hours raising millions of dollars for the fight against pediatric cancer.

 I hope he grows up into the person he can be because that’s what this place is—a place to learn, dream, and aspire to be the best version of yourself.

 Sarah Olah, intern

-Entry filed under: Communications, Liberal Arts, Students, The Penn Stater magazine, Undergraduate students, University Park.
+Entry filed under: The Penn Stater Magazine, University Park.
 Tags: Aruba, Beaver Stadium, Daily Collegian, Kenny Chesney, Penn State, Richard Alley, State College Pennsylvania, Taylor Swift, the morning call, Town&Gown.